 Looking for recipes, news and events relating to South Tyrolean vegetables?

 Vegetables with the South Tyrolean seal of quality originate mainly from small family run farms.
-The plants are carefully grown in the open air and, with the exception of asparagus, grow at an altitude of at least 600 metres above sea level.
-This gives the vegetables plenty of time to develop their full flavours under the sun.
+The plants are carefully grown in the open air (for watercress in germ cells and subsequently in growth cells) and, with the exception of asparagus and watercress, grow at an altitude of at least 600 metres above sea level.
+This gives the vegetables plenty of time to develop their full flavours.
 This results in South Tyrolean vegetables that are not only crunchier and tastier, but also richer in vitamins and nutrients.

 Which vegetables bear the South Tyrolean seal of quality?